Diagnosing Cushing’s Disease in Cats

-  The exact cause of IBD is unknown, but some suspected causes are genetic factors, hypersensitivity to bacteria, and immunology factors.
+The exact cause of inflammatory bowel disease in cats is unknown, but some suspected causes are genetic factors, hypersensitivity to bacteria, and immunology factors.
 In any case of IBD, the intestines become inflamed and aren’t able to function properly.

 There is a variance in symptoms of IBD in felines since many different parts of the digestive system may be affected.
 If your cat has IBD, they may experience some combination of the following: